showbufire/gen-options/README.md

      }
 }
 ```
-then you need to defined one function per field
+then you need to define one function per field
 ```
 func OptionFirstField(int x) func(*Foo) {
      return func(f *Foo) {